RishitaModi/QR-Code-Generator/README.md

 # QR-Code-Generator
+Welcome to the QR Code Generator  repository!
 This repository contains a simple yet powerful QR code generator built with HTML, CSS, and JavaScript.
 Generate QR codes for your URLs, text, emails, phone numbers, and more with ease.

 Creating a QR code generator using HTML, CSS, and JavaScript involves several steps.
 Here's a step-by-step guide to help you build your own QR code generator and how to get an API key for generating QR codes.